gatling/gatling/src/sphinx/http/http_check.rst

 * ``is(expected)``

-Checks that the value is equal to the expected one, e.g.:
+Validate that the value is equal to the expected one, e.g.:

 .. includecode:: code/CheckSample.scala#is